pzhao12teste/incubator-pulsar/site/docs/latest/project/BinaryProtocol.md

 be redelivered.
 If the list is empty, the broker will redeliver all the pending messages.

-On redelivery, messages can be sent to the same consumer or, in the case of a shared subscription, spread across all available consumers.
+On redelivery, messages an be sent to the same consumer or, in the case of a shared subscription, spread across all available consumers.